-In this section, we firstly discuss the population risk under the condition that we have $N$ unlabeled data and a proper initial model as the pseudo label based algorithm setting.
-Then we compare the population risk in Section \ref{section4} and Section \ref{section5} as amount of (unlabeled) data tends to infinite.
-We show that when the amount of unlabeled data tends to infinity, the pseudo label based semi-supervised learning algorithm can obtain model which have the same generalization error upper bound as model obtained by noramlly training in the condition of the amount of labeled data tends to infinity.
-We show the limitation of pseudo label based algorithm in ONE iteration as the amount of unlabeled data tend infinite.
-We reemphasize here that we discuss under the fixed $\varepsilon$ and $\tilde{\delta}$ in this paper as in Section \ref{section3.3}.
+In this section, we first discuss the population risk under the condition that we have $N$ unlabeled data and a proper initial model as the pseudo label based algorithm setting.
+Then we compare the population risk in Section \ref{section4} and Section \ref{section5} as the amount of (unlabeled) data tends to infinity.
+We show that when the amount of unlabeled data tends to infinity, the pseudo label based semi-supervised learning algorithm can obtain a model with the same population error upper bound as the model obtained by supervised training in the condition of the amount of labeled data tends to infinity.